gromacs/gromacs/docs/how-to/special.rst

 So, you want to simulate a protein/nucleic acid system, but it binds various exotic metal ions (ruthenium?), or there is an iron-sulfur cluster essential for its functionality, or similar.
 But, (unfortunately?) there aren't parameters available for these in the force field you want to use.
 What should you do?
-You shoot an e-mail to the |Gromacs| users emailing list, and get referred to the FAQs.
+You shoot an e-mail to the |Gromacs| `user discussion forum`_, and get referred to the FAQs.

 If you really insist on simulating these in molecular dynamics, you'll need to obtain parameters for them, either from the literature, or by doing your own parametrization.
 But before doing so,